Walk in knowing the whole story.

 Not a point on a map, but the test of whether a person can come back and still be known.

-Start free, or get the whole pack.
+Start free, or take the whole route.

 Free